AdrienMDevMobile/TT0121/README.md

 Used JUnit and Espresso to **test** throughout the development.

+**High order function** to handle the onClickListener in the RecyclerView

 License
 TT0121 uses SeekArc MIT License (MIT) Copyright (c) 2013 Triggertrap Ltd Author Neil Davies